kphilemon/tripy/README.md

 # Tripy
-Tripy is a sentiment based trip planner.
-It optimises the travelling route between Jakarta, Bangkok, Taipei, Hong Kong, Tokyo, Beijing and Seoul, where each cities has to be visited once based on the sentiment analysis of local economic and financial situation as well as the [geodesic distance](https://en.wikipedia.org/wiki/Geodesics_on_an_ellipsoid) between cities.

-This project solves a variant of the [TSP](https://en.wikipedia.org/wiki/Travelling_salesman_problem) where all nodes of a graph have to be visited without returning to the starting node.
+Tripy is a trip planner that optimises the travelling route between Jakarta, Bangkok, Taipei, Hong Kong, Tokyo, Beijing and Seoul, where each cities has to be visited once with the least [geodesic distance](https://en.wikipedia.org/wiki/Geodesics_on_an_ellipsoid) travelled.
+This is a variant of the [TSP](https://en.wikipedia.org/wiki/Travelling_salesman_problem) where all nodes of a graph have to be visited once without returning to the starting node.
+A modified [Held-Karp algorithm](https://en.wikipedia.org/wiki/Held%E2%80%93Karp_algorithm) is used.

-Weight of the edges connecting cities is the combination of distance and a weightage of sentiment analysis.
-The data sources includes major economic/ financial news website for each city that are published within the last 3 months.
+Tripy is also capable of optimising the travelling route based on the sentiment analysis of local economic and financial situation of each cities.
+A [nearest neighbour algorithm](https://en.wikipedia.org/wiki/Nearest_neighbour_algorithm) that evaluates both geodesic distance and sentiment score is utilised.
+The sentiment analysis is done based on the major economic/ financial news website for each city that are published within the last 3 months.

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.